 - The gift is not a loan and that it will not be paid back

 - The donor of gift funds needs to provide 30 days bank statement reflecting that the gifted funds are seasoned for at least 30 days

-- Borrower needs to provide the copy of check of gift and bank deposit slip.
-Updated bank statement after deposit of gift funds needs to be provided to lender
+- Updated bank statement after the deposit of gift funds needs to be provided to the lender

-Home buyers can use their 401k and/or retirement account for their down payment on a home purchase.
-Home buyers can borrow up to 60% of their 401k value and use that towards their home purchase.
-The amount they borrower from their 401k and/or retirement account will not count towards their debt to income ratios because they are borrowing funds which belong to them.
+Homebuyers can use their 401k and/or retirement account for their down payment on a home purchase.
+Homebuyers can borrow up to 60% of their 401k value and use that towards their home purchase.
+The amount they borrowed from their 401k and/or retirement account will not count towards their debt to income ratios because they are borrowing funds that belong to them.